sourcevault/nutzen/docs/types.md

 - `tap` is just like `cont` but it does not use the returned value to change the original value.

-- there is also `hoplon.type.tap` provided as a helper function.
+- there is also `nutzen.type.tap` provided as a helper function.

 ### - `forEach`